-Potential customers visit your website to find out more about your offers and deals.
+Potential customers visit your hotel’s website to find out more about your offers and deals.
 For this reason, it’s likely they’d be interested in receiving this information straight to their inbox.
-By building a newsletter sign up form on your site, you will attract more customers with a genuine interest in your business.
-Here are some examples:
+By building a newsletter sign up form on your site, you will attract more customers with a genuine interest in staying at your hotel or booking a holiday with you.

 On their website, Trivago go for the subtle option of integrating a sign up box into the footer area.
 This is simple and effective, but only if customers can find it first!